keras-team/keras-io/guides/md/keras_hub/function_calling_with_keras_hub.md

 <div class="k-default-codeblock">
 ```
 [{"name": "find_flights", "arguments": {"origin": "Linz", "destination": "London", "date": "20250724"}}]
+ Then, check the currency conversion and the cost of the flight:
- [{"name": "convert_currency", "arguments": {"amount": 20, "currency": "EUR", "new_currency": "none"}}]
+ [{"name": "convert_currency", "arguments": {"amount": 20, "currency": "EUR", "new_currency": "$"}}]
- [{"name": "book_flight", "if": {"condition": "$[1].price < $[0].price", "body": "$[0].id"}}]
+ Get the flight information and its price.
+If the price is less than or equal to the converted amount, book the flight:

+[{"name": "find_flights", "arguments": {"origin": "Linz", "destination": "London", "date": "20250724"}}]
+ Then, check the currency conversion and the cost of the flight.
+If the price is less than or equal to the converted amount, book the flight:

+[{"name": "convert_currency", "arguments": {"amount": "$(flight_price_usd)", "currency": "USD", "new_currency": "EUR"}}]
+ If $(flight_price_usd) <= $(converted_amount_eur), book the flight:

+[{"name": "book_flight", "arguments": {"id": $(flight_id)}}]

 ----------------------------------------------------------------------------------------------------

-First, let's check the current exchange rate from USD to EUR.
+First, let's check the current exchange rate to convert the cost to Euros.

- [{"name": "convert_currency", "arguments": {"amount": 1, "currency": "USD", "new_currency": "EUR"}}]
+ [{"name": "convert_currency", "arguments": {"amount": 220, "currency": "USD", "new_currency": "EUR"}}]

-The current exchange rate is 1 USD = 0.93 EUR.
+The exchange rate is 1 USD = 0.87 EUR.
+So, the cost of the first flight is 220 * 0.87 = 190.4 EUR.
+The second flight costs 22 EUR and the third flight costs 240 EUR.

-Now, let's find the cheapest flight from Linz to London on the given date.
+Since the second flight costs less than 20 EUR, let's check the details of the flight:

  [{"name": "find_flights", "arguments": {"origin": "Linz", "destination": "London", "date": "20250724"}}]

-I found the following flights:
-- Flight 1: USD 220, 2 stops, duration 4.5 hours
-- Flight 2: USD 22, 1 stop, duration 2.0 hours
-- Flight 3: USD 240, 2 stops, duration 13.2 hours

-Since Flight 2 costs 22 USD, it's approximately 22 * 0.93 = 20.36 EUR, which is cheaper than the specified limit of 20 EUR.
-I will book Flight 2.
+The second flight (with id 2) is the most comfortable flight, as it has 1 stop and a duration of 2 hours.

+Finally, let's book this flight:

  [{"name": "book_flight", "arguments": {"id": 2}}]

-The booking for Flight 2 is successful!
-Enjoy your trip from Linz to London on the 24th of July 2025.
-The flight has 1 stop and the duration is 2.0 hours.
-The total price is 22 EUR.
+Your flight from Linz to London on the 24th of July 2025, with 1 stop and a duration of 2 hours has been booked successfully with id: 2.

 ----------------------------------------------------------------------------------------------------

-The current exchange rate to convert 20€ to USD is 0.85.
-Let's find flights for London from Linz on 2025-07-24.

- [{"name": "find_flights", "arguments": {"origin": "Linz", "destination": "London", "date": "2025-07-24"}}]

-The flights are:

-[{"id": 1, "price_in_USD": 220, "stops": 2, "duration": 4.5}, {"id": 2, "price_in_USD": 22, "stops": 1, "duration": 2.0}, {"id": 3, "price_in_USD": 240, "stops": 2, "duration": 13.2}]

-Now, let's calculate the prices in €.
+["convert_currency", {"amount": 187, "currency": "USD", "new_currency": "EUR"}]

+If the converted amount is less than 20 EUR, book flight with id 2 (assuming the flight information in the first response is the most recent and the flight id is unique).

+ ["convert_currency", {"amount": 187, "currency": "USD", "new_currency": "EUR"}]

+If the converted amount is less than 20 EUR, book flight with id 2 (assuming the flight information in the first response is the most recent and the flight id is unique).

- [{"name": "convert_currency", "arguments": {"amount": 220, "currency": "USD", "new_currency": "EUR"}}], [{"name": "convert_currency", "arguments": {"amount": 22, "currency": "USD", "new_currency": "EUR"}}], [{"name": "convert_currency", "arguments": {"amount": 240, "currency": "USD", "new_currency": "EUR"}}]
+[{"name": "convert_currency", "arguments": {"amount": 187, "currency": "USD", "new_currency": "EUR"}}, {"name": "book_flight", "arguments": {"id": 2}}]

-The calculated prices in € are: [201.30, 20.39, 223.40]

-Since none of the flights are less than 20€ as of the latest exchange rate, we won't be booking a flight for this trip.

 ----------------------------------------------------------------------------------------------------

-[{"content": "The flight with USD 22 costs less than 20€ as of the latest exchange rate.
-Booking the flight with id 2.", "call_id": "Jg89XZK2L"}]

 ----------------------------------------------------------------------------------------------------